Christmas Is Almost Here: Reception

-Writing for AllMusic, Richie Unterberger rated the album 21/2-stars-out-of-5, and wrote "Christmas albums by major veteran pop stars long past their commercial prime are usually not highlights of their catalogs, and for the most part this isn't an exception", but "this is definitely an above-average holiday offering.
+AllMusic's Richie Unterberger rated the album 21/2-stars-out-of-5 and wrote: "Christmas albums by major veteran pop stars long past their commercial prime are usually not highlights of their catalogs, and for the most part this isn't an exception", but "this is definitely an above-average holiday offering.
 Don Was' presence as co-producer ensures some creativity and diversity to the sound, as do the contributions of top session players like Jim Keltner, Billy Preston, and Benmont Tench.
 Simon's vocals are strong, and one of the two originals, "The Land of Christmas (Mary)," is not only pretty straight-ahead and gutsy, but sounds a lot better than most of the contemporary material she did on her secular records in the 1980s and 1990s.
 It's not an exciting release by any means, but it's not as immediately forgettable as many holiday efforts by similar performers are."

 Entertainment Weekly stated "Simon's always had a rueful streak, and this CD's spartan arrangements don't lend much cheer.
 But who's complaining?
 The singer's own "The Land of Christmas (Mary)" recalls classic Carly.
 And Willie Nelson's "Pretty Paper" is a beautifully understated duet.
 But occasional odd touches (an electric Dobro renders "O Come, All Ye Faithful" eerie) make it only Almost perfect."